Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 #### Gohei maintenance
 [hr_minor]

 A common mistake I see is that people tend to glue their finger to the Shift key, avoiding losing the double gohei.
 This has its own problems, mainly limiting player movement and lowering your potential DPS.
-Another mistake this is that, if the player has to make a sudden dash, they would release Shift for too long, losing the double gohei.
+Another mistake is that, if the player has to make a sudden dash, they would release Shift for too long, losing the double gohei.

 [img=guides/th14-gohei-dupe/button_state_chart_dash.png, figtitle=A graph representation of a player doing a dash (on frame 15) in which the player is unfocussed for too long, resulting in the gohei(s) despawning, alt=A chart with the y-axis showing the button state and the x-axis showing time]